-Our Chairman Emeritus, Jack Polak, turns 100 on December 31, 2012.
+Our Chairman Emeritus, Jack Polak, turned 100 on December 31, 2012.
 He is a Holocaust survivor, father, community minded citizen, but first and foremost an educator.
-He and his wife of 67 years Ina Soep courted in Bergen-Belsen and in 2000 their love letters, translated by their daughter Margrit, were published in a book “Steal a Pencil for Me”.
-In 2007 a film of the same name was produced by award winning director and producer Michele Ohayon.
+He and his wife of 67 years, Ina Soep, courted in Bergen-Belsen and their love letters, translated by their daughter Margrit, were published in a book, “Steal a Pencil for Me” in 2000.
+In 2007, a film of the same name was produced by award-winning director and producer Michele Ohayon.
 For more information please visit: www.stealapencil.com

-In May, 1940, when the Germans invaded The Netherlands, Jack was picked up in July, 1943 and taken to Westerbork, a deportation camp where he worked as a school principal.
+In May of 1940 the Germans invaded The Netherlands and Jack was sent to Westerbork, a deportation camp where he worked as a school principal in July of 1943.
 In February 1944, he was transported to the German concentration camp, Bergen-Belsen.
-On April 9, 1945 was placed into a cattle car for a 14 day ‘train ride’ through Germany which ended on April 23 when the Russian Army liberated him.
+On April 9, 1945 he was placed into a cattle car for a 14-day “train ride” through Germany which ended on April 23 when the Russian Army liberated him.
 He contracted and survived spotted typhus, then returned to The Netherlands where he restarted his business as a certified tax consultant.
-In January 1946, Jack married Ina Soep and the family emigrated to the U.S.A. in January, 1951 where they raised their three children.
+In January 1946, Jack married Ina Soep and the family emigrated to the USA in January, 1951 where they raised their three children.
 Jack speaks in schools, churches, synagogues and private organizations.
 He is still an active investor banker.